rda0/debmake/README.md

 debuild
 ```

-then fix the errors until il builds successfully
+then fix the errors until it builds successfully